Shellac: Production

 Shellac is scraped from the bark of the trees where the female lac bug, Kerria lacca (order Hemiptera, family Kerriidae, also known as Laccifer lacca), secretes it to form a tunnel-like tube as it traverses the branches of the tree.
 Though these tunnels are sometimes referred to as "cocoons", they are not cocoons in the entomological sense.
-This insect is in the same superfamily as the insect from which cochineal is obtained.
+This insect is in the same superfamily as the insect from which carmine is obtained.
 The insects suck the sap of the tree and excrete "sticklac" almost constantly.
 The least-coloured shellac is produced when the insects feed on the kusum tree (Schleichera).